Dr Shane Ewen

 Shane has four PhD students at the moment, working on related topics (urban governance of waterworks in the Washburn Valley, space and identity of historic cities, the bombing raids on north-eastern towns during the First World War, and the lesser gentry of Leeds in the early modern period).
 His students have a good track record of securing external funds.
 He would welcome discussions with potential students interested in working on related topics.

-- Cultural Studies & Humanities good news
+- Cultural Studies & Humanities January Good News

 - July good news